Calibrated Predictive Lower Bounds on Time-to-Unsafe-Sampling in LLMs: Experiments

 \section{Experiments}

 We evaluate our methods on both synthetic (Section \ref{subsec:synth}) and real (Section \ref{subsec:real}) datasets.
-For a full description of how we train models to estimate the conditional quantiles of $T$ given $X$, along with additional experiments, implementation details, and runtime considerations for our calibration methods, see Appendix \ref{sec:details}.
+For a full description of how we train models to estimate the conditional quantiles of $T$ given $X$, along with additional experiments, implementation details, and runtime considerations for our calibration methods, see Appendix~\ref{sec:details}.
+Since there are no established baseline methods in this novel setting, we hereafter introduce two new calibration baselines, \texttt{Basic} and \texttt{Trimmed}, for comparison.
+We evaluate our proposed \texttt{Optimized} method against these two new baselines, as well as a vanilla uncalibrated quantile regression model and the calibrated \ttnaive.
+The following experiments indicate that our \texttt{Optimized} budget allocation leads to more informative LPBs that attain a coverage rate closer to the desired level compared to the baselines.